Satyam005/openboard-clone/README.md

 # openboard-clone

-A sketch board where you can draw in realtime with your friends, create sticky notes, and more
+A sketch board created with HTML, CSS, JavaScript and Canvas where you can draw in realtime with your friends, create sticky notes, and more